Asvix-04/SignGPT/README.md

 > users can choose AI avatars according to their characters (for example: charming, savvy, cool, humorous)
 > AI avatars can be inspired from Marvel/DC charaacter, personally i would like an AI avatar of JOKER & THE BATMAN! (i'mma an ex-marvel fan btw)

-Apart from my ranting i would love to have some contributors to this project, if you think you have what we need then please make a pull request stating your additions and if you've some cool ideas as well to integrate with Signviz, drop a mail at agvskanda@gmail.com
+Apart from my ranting i would love to have some contributors to this project, if you think you have what we need then please make a pull request stating your additions and if you've some cool ideas as well to integrate with SignGPT, drop a mail at agvskanda@gmail.com

 # There could be 2 projects with this particular idea, one is the above described one and the another one could be:

-# Signviz Meet
+# Sign-AI Meet

 **SignViz Meet** is a real-time, sign language–enabled video conferencing platform designed specifically for deaf and hard-of-hearing users.
 It supports gesture recognition, speech-to-sign translation, and accessibility-first communication to enable natural, inclusive conversations online.